facebookresearch/hydra/website/docs/fb/fbcode.md

 1. You can depend on the TARGETS to use Hydra or a plugin.
 2. The TARGETS contains a runnable example.

-targets are under `github/facebookresearch/hydra_1.0`:
+targets are under `github/facebookresearch/hydra`:
 - `:hydra` : Primary target to use in most cases.
 Includes `hydra_oss` and the `fbcode_defaults`.
 - `:hydra_oss` : Vanilla Hydra without any Facebook specific targets.
-- `plugins/...`: Plugins that has TARGETS file are runnable in fbcode.
+- `plugins/...`: Plugins that have TARGETS file are runnable in fbcode.
-- `examples/...`: Examples that has a TARGETS file are runnable in `fbcode`.
+- `examples/...`: Examples that have a TARGETS file are runnable in `fbcode`.
+All tutorials (in `examples/tutorials`) are supported.